eisbilen/Starbucks-Capstone-Project/README.md

 data/`profile.json`: demographic data for each customer

-Through the process of data wrangling and feature engineering, two distinct datasets are generated as a result:
+Through the process of data wrangling and feature engineering, a combined dataset is generated as a result:

-data/`portfolio_cleaned.csv`: processed information related to initial portfolio dataset

-data/`combined_data.json`: dataset prepared and built in the first notebook with the objective of building the classification models
+data/`combined_data.json`: dataset prepared and built in the notebook with the objective of building the classification models

 ## Libraries